Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Just how fast is Hyperfibre?

-Hyperfibre 4,000 Gbps is up to 40x faster than the standard broadband speed of 100Mbps.
-To give an example, say you’re downloading a 15 GB game update, with 100Mbps this will take 21 minutes with 4000Mbps it takes 30 seconds.
+Hyperfibre is staggeringly fast, with current plans offering up to 8,000Mbps.
+For context, that’s 80 times faster than the ‘fast’ 100Mpbs broadband plans many of us are used to.
+To give an example, say you’re downloading a 15 GB game update, with 100Mbps this will take 21 minutes with 8,000Mbps it takes 15 seconds.

 Thanks to the exponential speed increase and less time spent waiting for uploads and downloads, Chorus suggests that Kiwis will get 59 hours back into their lives every year.
 There will be no problems with streaming Netflix in ultra HD, buffering will be a happily forgotten memory, and downloads will complete in a fraction of the usual time.